Ahnfelt/react4s/README.md

 The component will only be rerendered when your props have changed, as defined by Scala's structural inequality `!=`, or your state has been updated.
 The state is considered updated when you've called `update()` explicitly or called `.set(...)` or `.modify(...)` on State objects.
 React4s never looks inside your state to see if it changed.

-You can attach Attachables that listen on these lifecycle events, and react4s comes with three of those: `Timeout`, `Debounce` and `Loader`.
+You can attach Attachables that listen on these lifecycle events, and React4s comes with three of those: `Timeout`, `Debounce` and `Loader`.
+See how they're used in https://github.com/Ahnfelt/react4s-example.